aphilippartd/computeless-rag/README.md

 ```

 #### 3.2.5 Build Prompt Function (`buildPromptFunction.js`)
-This function does not interact with any data sources and serves to assemble the final prompt.
-It constructs a comprehensive input for the AI model by combining the initial query, contextual data from Pinecone, and specific instructions for the language model.
-This step is vital for ensuring that the AI model generates relevant and accurate responses.
+This function does not interact with any data sources and is responsible for assembling the final prompt.
+It combines the initial query, contextual data from Pinecone, and specific instructions for the language model to create a comprehensive input.
+This step is crucial for ensuring that the AI model generates relevant and accurate responses.

 ```javascript
 export function request(ctx) { return {} }